 The symptoms of an arrhythmia differ depending on the specific type and severity of the disorder.
 Symptoms can include anxiety, palpitations, chest pan, shortness of breath, dizziness, fainting or syncope and angina.
 Symptoms can also include seizures, hypotension, weak pulse, absent pulse, labored breathing and loss of breathing (apnea).

 The first step in treating an arrhythmia is prevention.
 This includes not smoking, not using illegal drugs or abusing prescription stimulant medications, and moderating caffeine and alcohol intake.

-Once an arrhythmia develops, a treatment plan is individualized to the underlying cause, the presence of coexisting diseases, the age and general health of the ...more treatments »
+Once an arrhythmia develops, a treatment plan is individualized to the underlying cause, the presence of coexisting diseases, the age and general ...more treatments »